Student Bursaries & Financial Support

 For full terms and conditions please download our 2019/20 Fee Policy .

 We offer a £30 weekly allowance called the Vulnerable Bursary for vulnerable students on top of the travel and equipment support.
 This support package is worth up to £1200 per year.
 To qualify for our Vulnerable Bursary you will have to meet specific criteria, please speak to our Student Services representatives for details.

 We also offer a second tier of bursary scheme for those aged 16-18 whose household income is below £25,000 and you must study for a minimum of 2 or more days.
-For this you will receive a travel award (public transport) if you live more than 1.5 miles from college.
 Depending on your individual circumstances you will also get help with buying equipment, help towards the cost of course related trips and help with the cost of kit or uniform.

 Research shows that students who attend their classes are more likely to do well.
 Therefore, if you are eligible for one of our bursaries, we will also reward you with travel support when your attendance is over 89%.